 Several important demographic trends are anticipated to raise the proportion of the aged in the population during the next 75 years.
 First, because of the large number of persons born in the two decades after World War II, rapid growth is expected in the aged population after the turn of the century.
 Second, assumed declines in death rates also would increase the numbers of aged persons.
-At the same time, birth rates, which began to decline in the 1960's and are assumed to remain relatively low in the future, would hold down the numbers of young persons.
+At the same time, birth rates, which began to decline in the 1960s and are assumed to remain relatively low in the future, would hold down the numbers of young people.

-Chart 2 shows the long-range trend in the number of covered workers for each OASDI beneficiary. ("Beneficiaries" includes not only retired workers, but also disabled workers, spouses, children, and survivors of deceased workers.)
+Chart B shows the long-range trend in the number of covered workers per OASDI beneficiary. ("Beneficiaries" includes not only retired workers, but also disabled workers, spouses, children, and survivor beneficiaries.)
 This ratio declined from 5.1 in 1960 to 3.4 in 1987.
 It is estimated to reach about 2 by about 2030, based on the intermediate assumptions, as the number of beneficiaries increases more rapidly than the number of covered workers.